 We intend to make distributions on a quarterly basis to our shareholders out of assets legally available for distribution.
 We cannot assure you that we will achieve investment results that will allow us to make a specified level of cash distributions.
 Our ability to pay distributions might be adversely affected by the impact of one or more of the risk factors described in our registration statement on Form 10, including the COVID-19 pandemic described above.
-For example, if the temporary closure of many corporate offices, retail stores, and manufacturing facilities and factories in the jurisdictions, including the United States, affected by the COVID-19 pandemic were to continue for an extended period of time it could result in reduced cash flows to us from our existing portfolio companies, which could reduce cash available for distributions.
+For example, if the temporary closure of many corporate offices, retail stores, and manufacturing facilities and factories in the jurisdictions, including the United States, affected by the COVID-19 pandemic were to continue for an extended period of time it could result in reduced cash flows to us from our existing portfolio companies, which could reduce cash available for distribution to our shareholders.
+If we violate certain covenants under our existing or future credit facilities or other leverage, we may be limited in our ability to make distributions.
 If we declare a distribution and if more shareholders opt to receive cash distributions rather than participate in our dividend reinvestment plan, we may be forced to sell some of our investments in order to make cash distribution payments.
 To the extent we make distributions to shareholders that include a return of capital, such portion of the distribution essentially constitutes a return of the shareholders' investment.
 Although such return of capital may not be taxable, such distributions would generally decrease a shareholder's tax liability for capital gains upon the future sale of such stock.
 A return of capital distribution may cause a shareholder to recognize a capital gain from the sale of our common stock even if the shareholder sells its shares for less than the original purchase price.